chris-noriega14/My_Portfolio/README_MyPortfolio.md

 The About section describes my current life, and what I enjoy doing during on my free time.

-The Projects section has two projects that we have worked on so far: The Code_Refactor homework and the Pre_work files assignments.
+The Projects section has the two assignments that we have worked on so far: The Code_Refactor homework and the Pre_work files assignments.
 The images are linked to the GitHub repositories associated with those projects.

 The Contact section has three methods of contact: Phone Number, LinkedIn, and GitHub.
 The LinkedIn and GitHub sections are linked to my personal pages at each of those websites.